J67

 Frequently Asked Questions

-ICD-10-CM code J67 represents "Hypersensitivity pneumonitis due to organic dust".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code J67 represents “Hypersensitivity pneumonitis due to organic dust”.
+It is classified under Chapter 10: Diseases of the Respiratory System and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is J67 a billable code?